hlotvonen/glyph-drawing-club-blog/src/posts/2025-04-01-the-small-house-of-ibms-code-page-437.md

 But even officially naming the Code Page 437, and its glyphs, was not enough to correct their rendering.
 In 1986, the [*IBM PC Convertible*](https://int10h.org/oldschool-pc-fonts/fontlist/font?ibm_conv) system font renders 0x7F as delta, and the 1986 [IBM PC/AT *Technical Reference*](https://bitsavers.org/pdf/ibm/pc/at/6183355_PC_AT_Technical_Reference_Mar86.pdf) still lists and labels 0x7F as delta.
 Even in 1989, the Olivetti [*MS-DOS Software Installation Guide*](https://www.minuszerodegrees.net/manuals/Olivetti/Olivetti%20-%20MS-DOS%203.30%20-%20Software%20Installation%20Guide.pdf) renders the 0x7F as delta.

-#### Theory #9: It MUST be a delta because even the GREEK delta looks like a house!
+#### Theory #10: It MUST be a delta because even the GREEK delta looks like a house!

 As I was taking another look at VileR's oldschool PC fonts page on the original [IBM BIOS font](https://int10h.org/oldschool-pc-fonts/fontlist/font?ibm_bios), something caught my eye.
-Because the IBM PC was sold in many non-English speaking countries, the original character set had language specific variants.
-The Greek language IBM PC of course added support for additional greek characters—including the actual Greek uppercase delta.
-And—this came to me as a complete surprise—its glyph looks *even more* like a house, than the actual house character!
+Because the IBM PC was sold in many non-English speaking countries, the character set had language specific variants.
+The Greek versions included the actual Greek uppercase delta.
+And—this came to me as a complete surprise—its glyph looks like a house too!

 <figure class="u-image-full-width">
     {% image